 Rod Fergusson's teasing tweets

-After departing The Coalition to lead Blizzard's Diablo team, Rod Fergusson has been posting some interesting tweets about what he's seeing behind-the-scenes of Diablo 4's development in his first few days of his new job.
+After departing The Coalition to lead Blizzard's Diablo team, Rod Fergusson has been posting some interesting tweets about what he's seeing behind-the-scenes of Diablo 4's development in the first few days of his new job.
 In his short time with the team, Fergusson has praised the "beautiful, yet disturbing" imagery created by the art team.
 We'll be keeping an eye on his Twitter feed over the next few days to see if he mentions anything else about Diablo 4.

 Day 2 - I got access to the #Diablo4 art archive today and OMG there is some very beautiful, yet disturbing, images in there.
 Very cool.
 So much talent on this team! #excited #alsonightmarefuel Any possible picture attachment has been redacted.March 5, 2020